cs3org/reva/README.md

 ## Logo

-REVA logo's have been designed and contributed to the project by Eamon Maguire.
+REVA logos have been designed and contributed to the project by Eamon Maguire.

 ## Disclaimer